Searching for emergent spacetime in spin glasses

 Let us start with the first adiabatic process.
 In Fig.~\ref{fig:J02SLSG}, we show the numerical results for the spectral function as one increases the parameter $\k$.
 The upper panels correspond to the values of $\kappa$, for which the model behaves as a spin liquid.
 For all cases studied, the spectral functions decay exponentially (it can be clearly seen in the log-y plot), admitting complete support over the real frequencies.
 This is the expected behavior for the spin liquid phase, that resembles the spectral functions of SYK, also a spin liquid model.

 Increasing $\kappa$ even more moves us into the spin glass phase.
-For fixed $J=0.2$ this part of the spin glass phase corresponds to the \textit{semiclassical regime} \cite{Georges_2001}.
-In this regime, we find that the support of $\r(\omega)$ is compact by the emergence of a kink, thus neglecting the possibility of a semiclassical emergent radial direction from Theorem \ref{thm:compact_support}.
-The behavior is quite similar to the one observed in the spin glass phase of the spherical $p$-spin model, with the difference that there is a part of exponential decay for small frequencies, that leads to a kink and a sudden, almost vertical, decay.
-This is followed by a superexponential tail that becomes exponential.
-Due to the order of magnitude drop at low frequencies, that does not analogously appear in the spin liquid phase, we consider it as a sign of compact support.
+For fixed $J=0.2$, this part of the spin glass phase corresponds to the \textit{semiclassical regime} \cite{Georges_2001}.
+In this regime, for finite $\k$, we observe the emergence of a kink, which can be seen as an almost vertical decay of the spectral function in the logarithmic plot \ref{fig:J02SLSG} d).
+After this drop, $\r(\w)$ exhibits a superexponential decay that becomes an exponential tail.
+The existence of a kink is quite similar to the one observed in the spin glass phase of the spherical $p$-spin model, with the difference that the function exhibits a regime of exponential decay that precedes the kink.
+Due to the order of magnitude drop, that does not analogously appear in the spin liquid phase, we consider it as a sign of compact support at finite $\k$.